 Some say the holiday marks the temporary victory of Shimon bar Kokhba’s men over the Romans.
 Bar Kokhba, the commander of the revolt was acclaimed as a Messiah, a heroic figure who could restore Israel.
 The revolt established an independent state of Israel over parts of Judea for over two years until a Roman army of 12 legions with auxiliaries finally crushed it.

-Obviously Shimon Bar Kokhba, although a great hero, was no Messiah
+Obviously Shimon Bar Kokhba, although a great hero, is no Messiah.

 ‘Lag B’Omer’ became a symbol emphasizing the struggle for national liberation and freedom.
 Two popular customs take place during ‘Lag B’Omer’ to commemorate Bar Kochba's revolt; bonfires are lit and archery games are played, when children go out to the fields with their teachers with bows and rubber-tipped arrows, and bats and balls.